mesosphere/dcos-kafka-service/README.md

     $ dcos package install kafka

 This command creates a new Kafka cluster with the default name `kafka`.
-Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `framework-name` at install time][4] for each additional instance.
+Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `name` at install time][4] for each additional instance.

 All `dcos kafka` CLI commands have a `--name` argument allowing the user to specify which Kafka instance to query.
-If you do not specify a framework name, the CLI assumes the default value, `kafka`.
+If you do not specify a service name, the CLI assumes the default value, `kafka`.
 The default value for `--name` can be customized via the DCOS CLI configuration:

     $ dcos kafka --name kafka-dev <cmd>